Zoe Saldaña: 2009–2019: Franchise roles

-2016–present

-Saldaña starred in Nina, an unauthorized biography about the jazz musician Nina Simone released in April 2016.
+Saldaña starred in Nina (2016), an unauthorized biography about the jazz musician Nina Simone.
 The film depicts the late singer's rise to fame and relationship with her manager Clifton Henderson.
-Simone's family were critical of the decision to cast her in the role.
-In August 2020, Saldaña apologized for taking on the role, saying "I'm so sorry.
+Simone's family criticized Saldaña's being cast in this role.
+In August 2020, Saldaña apologized for taking the role, saying "I'm so sorry.
 I know better today and I'm never going to do that again.
 She's one of our giants and someone else should step up.
 Somebody else should tell her story."

 In 2016, she co-starred in the science-fiction sequel Star Trek Beyond released in July, and Ben Affleck's crime drama Live by Night released in December.

 Saldaña returned as Gamora in the Guardians of the Galaxy sequel, Guardians of the Galaxy Vol. 2, released in May 2017.
-She reprised the role in Avengers: Infinity War (2018) and its sequel Avengers: Endgame released in April 2019.
+She reprised the role in Avengers: Infinity War (2018) and its sequel Avengers: Endgame (2019), albeit as an alternate version of the character in the latter film.
+She returned in this role in Guardians of the Galaxy Vol. 3 (2023), her last film in the MCU as Gamora.

 Also in 2017, Saldaña played Mrs. Mollé in I Kill Giants, Anders Walter's adaptation of Joe Kelly's graphic novel I Kill Giants.
 Shooting commenced in Ireland in September 2016.
-Also that year, she appeared in My Little Pony: The Movie performing the voice of pirate parrot Captain Celaeno.
+Also that year, she appeared in the animated film My Little Pony: The Movie, performing the voice of pirate parrot Captain Celaeno.

 On May 3, 2018, she received a star at 6920 Hollywood Boulevard in the Motion Pictures section of the Hollywood Walk of Fame.

+2020–present: Career expansion

-In 2021, Saldaña starred in two roles made by Netflix, appearing as Rosita in the film musical Vivo and stars as the titular character in Maya and the Three.
+In 2021, Saldaña starred in two Netflix productions, appearing as Rosita in the musical Vivo and as the titular character in Maya and the Three.
 She joined an all-star cast in David O. Russell's Amsterdam.

-Saldaña reprised her role as Neytiri in the sequel Avatar: The Way of Water, released in December 2022, including attending the premiere in Los Angeles on December 12, 2022.
+Saldaña reprised her role as Neytiri in Avatar: The Way of Water (2022).
 As part of her role, she performed vocals for the original song "The Songcord" on the film's soundtrack, penned by Simon Franglen.
-She is returning as Neytiri for the sequel Avatar 3, to be released in 2024, as well.
-She will also star in the Paramount+ television series Lioness, created by Taylor Sheridan.
+She also began starring in the Paramount+ television series Special Ops: Lioness, created by Taylor Sheridan, in 2023.

+She played Rita Mora Castro, a high-powered junior criminal defense attorney in the controversial musical crime film Emilia Pérez (2024), receiving critical acclaim and sharing the Cannes Film Festival Award for Best Actress with her co-stars Karla Sofía Gascón, Selena Gomez, and Adriana Paz.
+Saldaña also won the BAFTA Award for Best Actress in a Supporting Role, the Golden Globe Award for Best Supporting Actress – Motion Picture, the Academy Award for Best Supporting Actress, and Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role.
+She is the first Dominican American actress to win an Academy Award.

+In addition to the Avatar sequels, Saldaña had a voice role in the Pixar science fiction adventure film Elio (2025).